ericrkuo/DeadCodeRemover/README.md

 The main components of this README include an overview of our project, how to run it, the architecture/design of our project, some tradeoffs of our static analysis, and much more!

 # Disclaimer
 Our group changed our idea midway during Milestone 4.
 We sent an email to Alex and received approval to change our project idea.
-We redid Milestones 2 and 3 in [MILESTONES.md](./MILESTONES.md), but kept an archive at the very bottom to show that we put significant effort in our previous ideas and that we submitted previous milestones on time.
+We redid Milestones 2 and 3 in [MILESTONES.md](./MILESTONES.md), but kept an archive at the very bottom of the file to show that we put significant effort in our previous ideas and that we submitted previous milestones on time.
 Please contact our group if there's any questions!

 # Introduction, Use Case & Motivation